You just wrote your first AMAZING script, or maybe you’ve written a couple of scripts.

-If your script is excellent it’s stated they would ask you if they can submit it to their agent.
+If your script is excellent they may ask you if they can submit it to their agent.

 I’ve actually written an entire page explaining what you get when you work with them.

-InkTip works similarly to The Blacklist it’s a hosting script platform.
-But with three main differences.
+InkTip works similarly to The Blacklist in that it’s a hosting script platform.
+But there are three main differences between InkTip and Blacklist:

 - You can upload just your logline and synopsis.